|A Hogsmill & Cheam Walk

 Numbers 3-13 are late 18th - early 19thc weatherboarded cottages (notice some of the small upper windows).
 The road comes out opposite St Mary's Church of 1847-8 by Henry Clutton.
 This retains the medieval screen, brasses and monuments from the previous church.

-Go right along London Road
+left along London Road

 There is a church hall and telephone exchange.